kennytilton/primetimes/README.md

 ````
 Just have to remind myself of how to right-justify, check my use of ~vm, check my width qualifier syntax -- the rule is, if you can code Lisp format from memory you need to go do something else for a while.

-The other trick I may throw in is good old core.async, feeding the first row of primes to a processor that will multiply which will use another channel to feed the products to a printer function.
-Might even see if I can sneak in a transducer and ask for another $10k.

 ### Insubordination on testing
 The spec requires TDD.
 There again the challenge will be challenged.
 Do I need tests *during development*?
 Probably not, though I can write some up *after* development to make refactoring safer.
-We will see, but the instructions should have been "Use TDD where and how you deem best, explaining your choices."
+We will see, but the instructions might have been "Use TDD where and how you deem best, explaining your choices."

 ### Compliance.
 Finally.
 The instructions were accompanied by this injunction: "[include] a bit of a narrative of why you did what you did.